kai9987kai/DIAMOND-Simulation/README.md

-Repository Description:

-This repository contains an advanced implementation of the DIAMOND Simulation—a dynamic, interactive model showcasing how agents navigate, learn, and adapt within a complex environment.
-The simulation is built with HTML5 and JavaScript, utilizing modern web technologies for interactive visualization and user engagement.
+This repository hosts an advanced implementation of the DIAMOND Simulation—a dynamic, interactive model that demonstrates how agents navigate, learn, and adapt within a complex and ever-changing environment.
+Built with HTML5 and JavaScript, the simulation leverages modern web technologies for an engaging visualization and interactive experience.

 Key Features:
 Grid-Based Environment:

 A 2D grid representing the world state where each cell holds a reward value.
-Obstacles: Randomly placed barriers that agents cannot pass through, adding complexity to navigation.
+Static Obstacles: Fixed barriers that agents cannot pass through, adding complexity to navigation.
+Dynamic Obstacles:
+Moving Obstacles: Obstacles that change their positions over time, requiring agents to adapt their paths dynamically.
+Random Obstacles: Obstacles that appear and disappear randomly during the simulation, simulating an unpredictable environment.
+Traps: Special cells that reduce the agent's reward when visited, encouraging agents to learn to avoid them.
 Terrain Types: Cells with different terrain (normal, slow, fast) affecting agent movement speed and strategy.
 Advanced Agent Modeling: